Clothing Design Schools and Colleges in the U.S.

 Learn about two of the top schools in the country to offer programs for aspiring clothing designers.
 Go over the schools'...

 Through clothing design classes, students gain the essential tools to conceptualize and create various articles of clothing...

 Read about degrees and training programs in clothing design.
 Find out about education options, potential coursework and...

-Clothing design degree programs are not offered online, mainly due to the hands-on nature of the coursework.
-Students...
+Clothing design programs are not commonly found online, mainly due to the hands-on nature of the coursework, though a few...

 - What Education Do I Need to Become a Clothing Designer?

 - Schools with Fashion Design Programs: How to Choose

 - Adult Education Programs in Clothing Design

 - Top School in Dallas for Becoming an Interior Designer